StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-2.md

 Hence how we get the second octet of our example IP 192.**168**.1.10

 #### Subnet Masks:
-This is essentially how we both translate an IP address to see which network it is on as well as how we define the subnets
+This is how we both translate an IP address to see which network it is on as well as how we define the bounds of the subnets.

 Subnet masks look just like an IP address and are also 32 bits long.
 The difference here is that they **always** have consecutive 1s followed by consecutive 0s.

 It looks like this for example: `255.255.255.0` or in binary `11111111.11111111.11111111.00000000`

 You line this up with the IP address of a device.
-Each "1" that the IP address lines up with in regards to the subnet mask represents the network address.
+Each "1" that the IP address lines up represents the network address.
 To illustrate:

-`11000000.10101000.00000001.000010101` - IP address: `192.168.1.10`
+`11000000.10101000.00000001.000010101` - IP address: `192.168.1.10/24`

 `11111111.11111111.11111111.00000000` - Subnet Mask: `255.255.255.0`

 Every time the 1 appears, we just carry it down from that same position within the IP address.
-By doing so, we get:
+By doing so, we get the following network address:

 `11000000.10101000.00000001.00000000` - Network address: `192.168.1.0`

-(Just to note that `/24`, for example is a notation used to express the amount of "1s" in the subnet mask)
+*(Just to note that `/24` I used is the notation for expressing the amount of "1s" in the subnet mask.
+Here, there are 24 "1s" — 3 octets.
+This nottion is called Classless Inter-Domain Routing(CIDR))*

 **Subnetting:** In regards to the example above, the entire last octet is available for use.
 That means that there is a maximum of 256 devices/IP address that can be used on that network.